Peach-24/Peach-24/README.md

 # Hello, I'm Josh (he/him) 👋

 I'm a former journalist who has swapped writing stories for writing code.
-After always taking an interest in problems, to reporting on them, I now want to play a fundamental role in solving them by creating digital products through software development.
-+ I'm currently looking for a junior software developer role, graduate scheme, or apprenticeship.
+I'm currently looking for a junior software developer role, graduate scheme, or apprenticeship.

 ## Some of my favourite projects (pinned below) 🚀
 + Album Club - A responsive React-based web app that my friends and I use for our weekly album listening club.
 We use the app to suggest albums and write reviews, in a bid to vary our own music digest.
 Made use of Firebase Firestore to store data.